iamngoni/gitwhisper/README.md

 brew install gitwhisper
 ```

+Or download the executable binary for your operating system directly [here.](https://github.com/iamngoni/gitwhisper/releases)

 ## Features

 - 🤖 Leverages various AI models to analyze your code changes and generate meaningful commit messages